mattbellis/PHYS-3330/raw-content/lab2-raw.md

     4. Turn the now-detached knob until the dial reads 000.

+    5. Lock the dial by depressing the black switch on knob (and verify that the dial still reads 000).

-    5. Push the dial back onto the inner knob, rotating the outside of the dial (not the knob!) counterclockwise until it snaps in place against the panel and wont rotate.
+    6. Push the dial back onto the inner knob, rotating the outside of the dial **counterclockwise** until it snaps in place against the panel and wont rotate.
 The dial should still read 000.
 If it doesnt, repeat the last three steps.

-    6. Use the Allen key to tighten the set screw.
+    7. Use the Allen key to tighten the set screw.
 Check the calibration again: the knob should stop at 000 and 1000.